Written by Kushaan Agarwal, a grade 9 student ( This article was written in May 2020)

 In India too Mother’s Day is celebrated by presenting gifts and giving mothers a break from their duties.

-What can we as children do for our Mothers?
+What can we as children do for our mothers?

 On this special day, we all should try our bests to make our mothers feel the most pampered.
 She cares for us every day.
 She ensures we are happy all the time.
 So, let us show our gratitude by letting her take a break.
-Small things, like writing a letter for her, cooking a meal for her, making a card for her also go a long way.
+Small things, like writing a letter for her, cooking a meal for her, and making a card for her also go a long way.